libigl/libigl/README.md

     ./example examples/shared/TinyTorus.obj

-## Tutorial ##

-As of version 1.0, libigl includes an introductory tutorial that covers its basic functionalities.
-See [tutorial/tutorial.md](./tutorial/tutorial.md) to get started.

 ## Compilation as a static library ##
-libigl is developed most often on Mac OS X, though has current users in Linux and Windows.
+Libigl is developed most often on Mac OS X, though has current users in Linux and Windows.

 ### Linux/Mac OS X/Cygwin ###

-libigl may also be compiled to a static library.
+Libigl may also be compiled to a static library.
 This is advantageous when building a project with libigl, since when used as an header-only library can slow down compile times.

 To build the entire libigl library producing lib/libigl.a, issue: